-22 If monetary bribes were allowed, the possibility of corruption would trivially arise even in the absence of the joint provision of auditing and consulting services.
-However, practitioners regard the joint provision of these services as the main source of auditors' involvement in corporate scandals (Crockett et al. 2003).
+17 If monetary bribes were allowed, the possibility of corruption would trivially arise even in the absence of the conflict of interest arising from the joint provision of auditing and consulting services.
+However, practitioners regard this conflict as the main source of auditors' involvement in corporate scandals (see Crockett, Harris, Mishkin and White, 2003).

-23 The zero-cost assumption is made purely to save notation and implies no loss of generality: all that is needed is a potential cost advantage of the incumbent auditor over the competition.
+18 The zero-cost assumption is made purely to save notation and implies no loss of generality: all that is needed is a potential cost advantage of the incumbent auditor over the competition.